Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 Because of this, all switches, let they be managed (and unmanaged) implement such an ageing mechanism, where entries are regularly purged from the table.
 In our switch, this TTL counter also indicates whether an entry is valid (TTL != 0).

-Then, at a regular interval, an hardware internal event is triggered and all the entires TTL values in the table are decremented by 1.
+Then, at a regular interval, an hardware internal event is triggered and all the table's TTL values in the table are decremented by 1.

 This TTL is a hard-set 300 second (5 minute) invalidation cycle.
 All entries, if not refreshed within this five-minute window, will ultimately be invalidated.